TeseoLou/clancy-nook-walking-tours/README.md

       - A +0.5rem offset ensures the star remains visually centered.
 </details>

-#### **Gallery**
+### **3.2.7 Gallery**

 The gallery provides a visually engaging display of images from the tours, capturing key moments and historical locations.
-Designed to be fully responsive, it ensures a seamless viewing experience across all devices.
+Designed to be fully responsive, it ensures a strong viewing experience across all devices.
 The layout dynamically adapts to different screen sizes, making use of Bootstrap’s grid system and flex properties to create a balanced and aesthetically pleasing design.

 - To achieve full responsiveness, the gallery was divided into three separate sections, each tailored for a specific screen size:
   - small screens – a single-column stacked layout for smooth vertical scrolling.